pivot-access-ltd/bma-offline-docs/src/about-maas-5064.md

 *The above comment about disk space bears repeating: MAAS will overwrite the disk space of all machines it enlists.
 All pool machines are under the control of MAAS; you should provision them using other methods.*
 [/note]

-MAAS users allocate ("acquire") machines for use when needed.
-The web UI also allows you to acquire machines manually, such as when you are reserving specific hardware for certain users.
+MAAS users allocate machines for use when needed.
+The web UI also allows you to allocate machines manually, such as when you are reserving specific hardware for certain users.
 You can remotely access and customise the installed operating system via SSH.

 [tabs]
 [tab version="v3.2 Snap,v3.2 Packages,v3.1 Snap,v3.1 Packages,v3.0 Snap,v3.0 Packages,v2.9 Snap,v2.9 Packages" view="UI"]